Considerations on the Government of Poland: Commission

 Mably's recommendations were completed in two installments, the first in August 1770 and the second in July 1771.
 Generally, he called for more radical and substantial changes than Rousseau was to suggest; he was also able to finish his recommendations in a more timely fashion than Rousseau.
 It was not until 1772 that Rousseau completed his essay.
 By the time he finished, the First Partition of Poland had already occurred, on February 17, 1772.
 Russia, Prussia and Austria had invaded and occupied much of Poland.

 The Government of Poland was not published until after Rousseau's death.

 Structure and recommendations

 The work is divided into fifteen chapters of greatly varying length.
 The original is in French, Rousseau's native language, but there exist translations into a number of languages.

 Among other issues, Rousseau addresses his belief that small states can prosper while large states slip into anarchy or despotism.
 He recommends that surpassing any constitutional reforms, the most important reform Poland could make would be the adoption of a federal system.
-Specifically, Rousseau advocates a federation of the existing voivodships.
+Specifically, Rousseau advocates a federation of the existing voivodeships.
 In recommending the creation of smaller states, Rousseau recognizes the imminent First Partition with the words: "If you wish to reform your government, then, begin by narrowing your frontiers, though perhaps your neighbors intend to do that for you."